No results found

 Not sure who to call?
 Please contact the front desk at (909) 626-3587.

 Students check-in for breakfast by 8:15 a.m.
 Classes begin at 8:30.
 Students have a mid-morning break to go to meetings, assemblies or chapel and a 40-minute lunch period mid-day.
-Classes end at 3:00 on most days.
-After class, students participate in our afternoon program from 3:35 p.m. to 5:15.
-Dinner begins at 6:00 and study hours are from 7:45 to 10:00 p.m.
+Classes end at 3 p.m. on most days.
+After class, students participate in our afternoon program from 3:35 to 5:15 p.m.
+Dinner begins at 6 p.m. and study hours are from 7:45 to 10 p.m.

 Webb has an extensive support system to help students make the transition to boarding school life.
 Each student is assigned a faculty/staff advisor.
 There are approximately eight students for every advisor.
 Advisors and advisees meet weekly and build very strong relationships.
-Advisors monitor students’ progress in three main areas: academics, extra-curricular activities and residential life.
-In addition, each dorm has a faculty member assigned as the dorm head.
-This faculty member resides in or next-door to their assigned dorm.
-Dorm heads oversee the dorm program, conduct weekly dorm meetings and are the senior adult in charge in case of emergencies.
-Upperclassmen also play a critical role in helping new students adjust to life at Webb.
-All students can readily turn to a senior student leader, known as a dorm counselor (girls) or a dorm prefect (boys), who is available to help with a whole variety of situations from providing study-break pizza to lending a sympathetic ear.
+Advisors monitor student progress in three main areas: academics, extra-curricular activities and residential life.
 Also, all new students are assigned a Peer Advisor who helps with meeting people and becoming integrated into the community.
+This is in addition to our extensive program of oversight for our dorms and Webb’s Health Center, which provides professional counselors.